 To journey through this piece of history, a good place to begin is the Hess Recreation Area, where you’ll have access to parking, restrooms, and other park amenities.
 From there, a counterclockwise direction of travel will whisk adventurers into the solitude of the woods and away from State Route 54/Continental Boulevard, which parallels the east side of the park.
 Near the top of the loop, you’ll encounter a delightful covered wooden bridge over Mahoning Creek, a crossing once used by the Reading Railroad.
+A branch of the trail stretches north to a trailhead at Liberty Valley Road.
 (Note that road construction is planned to begin in 2021 to realign PA 642/Jerseytown Road with SR 642/Liberty Valley Road at SR 54 near the northern point of the trail loop).

 Heading southward, you’ll be traveling along a slope overlooking Mahoning Creek, a popular trout-fishing stream and tributary of the Susquehanna River.
 The deciduous forest that envelops the trail makes this an enchanting place to view autumn’s colors.
 For those who want to linger, additional nature trails are available in the park.